ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data

-To faithfully model the spatial context and cellular organization of spatial omics data, we introduce two types of spatial priors and explain how they relate to the transitional plausibility between locations and cell states at different time points.
+To address the limitations, we propose modeling the context and cellular organization of spatial omics data using two types of spatial priors (spatial smoothness and cell-cell communication patterns), strong indicators of transitional plausibility between locations and cell states across time points.

 \shortsection{Spatial Smoothness} Tissues are well-organized systems.
-Within a microenvironment, neighboring cells respond to the same set of external mechanical stimuli and intercellular communication, which affects their states in a similar manner and results in local smoothness of cell-type-specific expression.
+Within a microenvironment, neighboring cells respond to the same set of external mechanical stimuli and intercellular communication, which affect their states similarly and result in local smoothness in cell-type-specific expression.
 Due to tissue heterogeneity, we cannot assume a common reference coordinate frame across tissue samples or even slices at $t_i$ and $t_j$ at a larger scale.
-However, the same heterogeneity allows us to consider the spatial coherence and neighborhood consistency \citep{Greenwald2024Integrative, ceccarelli2025topography} as a proxy for relative cell localization, which cannot change significantly across short time intervals.
-Therefore the aggregate expression within the microenvironment of each cell can be used to quantify the transitional plausibility in consecutive time points.
+However, the same heterogeneity allows us to consider spatial coherence and neighborhood consistency \citep{Greenwald2024Integrative, ceccarelli2026topography} as proxies for relative cell localization, which cannot change significantly over short time intervals.
+Therefore, the aggregate expression within each cell's microenvironment can be used to quantify the plausibility of transition across consecutive time points.

 Specifically, let $c_i = (\bm{x}_i, \bm{s}_i)$ and $c_j = (\bm{x}_j, \bm{s}_j)$ be cells at time points $t_i$ and $t_j$, respectively, where $\bm{x}_i, \bm{x}_j \in \mathbb{R}^d$ denote their gene expression profiles, and $\bm{s}_i, \bm{s}_j \in \mathbb{R}^2$ denote their spatial coordinates in the relative tissue reference frame.
-Let $\mathrm{TP}(c_i, c_j)$ denote the \emph{transitional plausibility}, i.e., the likelihood that $c_i$ evolves to $c_j$ between $t_i$ and $t_j$.
+Let $\mathrm{TP}(c_i, c_j)$ denote the \textit{transitional plausibility}, i.e., the likelihood that $c_i$ evolves to $c_j$ between $t_i$ and $t_j$.
 Spatial smoothness suggests that $\mathrm{TP}(c_i, c_j)$ is inversely related to the difference between the average expression profiles of their local neighborhoods:

 where $\mathcal{N}_r(c_i) = \{c: \| \bm{s}(c) - \bm{s}(c_i) \|_2 \leq r \}$ denotes the set of neighboring cells of $c_i$ in the same tissue slice, $|\mathcal{N}_r(c_i)|$ is the cardinality of $\mathcal{N}_r(c_i)$, and $\bm{x}(c)$ is the gene expression profile of cell $c$.